Professional Experience

 - A 4-bit CPU complete with arithmetic logic unit (ALU) and instruction pointer

-- A bumper pool game that utilized DACs and ADCs and drove a VGA connector for graphics
+- A bumper pool game (think pong but with bouncey barriers in the middle of the field) that utilized DACs and ADCs and drove a VGA connector for graphics

 - A pseudo-random number generator